Devasahayam Pillai: Canonization

 On 21 February 2020, Pope Francis recognized a miracle attributed to the intercession of Devasahayam, clearing his way to canonization (sainthood).
 The Vatican announced on 9 November 2021 that the canonization ceremony would be held on 15 May 2022 and his canonization and that of eight others took place in St Peter's Square on that date.

 Places of interest

 Devasahayam Pillai is buried in the Cathedral of St. Francis Xavier at Kottar in Nagercoil.
 Devasahayam's tomb was restored and beautified after the declaration of martyrdom and beatification.

 Devasahyam Pillai's clothes and other belongings are kept in a church in the small town of Vadakkankulam in Tirunelveli District of Tamil Nadu State, India.
 They are exposed at the church on 15 August every year, the feast of the Assumption of Mary.
 His wife was buried in the cemetery there.

 Puliyoorkurichi, location of the water fountain believed to have quenched Devasahayam's thirst, is on the Nagercoil–Trivandrum highway.

 Aralvaimozhy, where Devasahayam was killed, is on the Nagercoil–Tirunelveli highway.
 At the spot on the hillock (called Kaattadimalai) where Devasahayam was killed, a rock makes bell-like sounds when knocked with a stone.

+Controversy

+M.G.S.
+Narayanan, former chairman of Indian Council of Historical Research (ICHR), has made the claim that he never came across any one named either Neelakantan Pillai or Devasahayam Pillai as the army chief of Martanda Varma in Kerala's history.
+However, sources such as "Paulinus a Sancto Bartholomaeo (1748-1806), Voyage to the East Indies, 1800" say the opposite.